wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-secure-coding.md

 ### Go Specific Recommendations

-* For Go applications, use established CSRF protection libraries such as `gorilla/csrf` or `justinas/nosurf`.
+* For Go applications, use established CSRF protection library `gorilla/csrf`.
+If a requirement is not met by `gorilla/csrf` library or you require custom implementation, reach security team for review.
 * Ensure that CSRF tokens are generated using cryptographically secure random number generators.
 * Always use HTTP POST, PUT, DELETE (not GET) for state-changing operations.
 * Implement proper token validation for all state-changing operations.